This website is intended for UK residents only

 A key challenge for people living with eczema is the effect it can have on your mental well-being.
 Anxiety and stress are common triggers that can cause eczema to flare-up, which often results in a vicious cycle where the flare-up itself subsequently causes more stress.
 Eczema can also impact other aspects of your life, from an inability to work, stigma from colleagues or at school, or simply a lack of understanding and support from your family and peers.
 All these factors can have a marked effect on your mental health.

-Atopic dermatitis and
+Atopic dermatitis and mental health1

 icon